-Families at James Madison enjoy various extra-curricular events such as ‘Hot Dog I Love Reading’, and Technology Extravaganza.
+Families at James Madison enjoy various extra-curricular events such as a Community Resource Fair in the fall.
 In addition, James Madison students look forward to PTO sponsored after-school events such as BINGO and Holiday Craft Night.

 The staff at James Madison is dedicated to ensuring that each individual student is meeting his or her academic goals.
 Over 94% of James Madison teachers hold a Master’s degree or higher and many support staff members have attained college degrees.

 Staff members are at the forefront of the newest technology to increase student achievement.
-Each grade-level classroom is equipped with a SmartBoard and document camera to increase engagement and motivation.
+Each grade-level classroom is equipped with a presentation system designed to increase engagement and motivation.
 Students in Kindergarten and first grade are assigned an iPad to use throughout the school year.
 Second through fifth-grade students are assigned a Chromebook.
 Staff members are continuously seeking grants to prepare students for their future.

 James Madison is committed to offering students a variety of experiences both inside and outside of the classrooms, which provides a well-rounded education.
-Student Council, Battle of the Books, Math Olympiad, and educational field trips enrich the student’s education.
+Student Council, Math Olympiad, and educational field trips enrich the student’s education.

 The James Madison swimming pool builds a sense of community.
 It is the only elementary school in the district that has a pool.
-When appropriate, James Madison students in grades 3–5, as well as exceptional needs students, utilize the pool as part of the physical education curriculum to promote water safety and wellness.
+Our special education students make use of the pool for various therapies, skill building and overall physical health.

 Playground supervision begins at 8:35 am.
 Please do not drop off students before then.